hindman/short-con/README.md

 When your Python code needs constants, the process often starts simply enough with the worthy goal of getting the magic strings and numbers out of your code.

+    BLACK = 'black'
+    WHITE = 'white'

-    KING = 'king'
+    KING = 0
-    QUEEN = 'queen'
+    QUEEN = 9
-    ROOK = 'rook'
+    ROOK = 5
-    BISHOP = 'bishop'
+    BISHOP = 3
-    KNIGHT = 'knight'
+    KNIGHT = 3
-    PAWN = 'pawn'
+    PAWN = 1

-At some point, you might need to operate on those constants in groups, so you add some derived constants:
+At some point, you might need to operate on those constants in groups, so you add some derived constants.
+We've hardly gotten out of the gate and the process already seems a bit tedious.

+    COLORS = (BLACK, WHITE)
     PIECES = (KING, QUEEN, ROOK, BISHOP, KNIGHT, PAWN)

-We've hardly gotten out of the gate and the process already seems a bit tedious.

-In addition, since none of those entities are very constant-like, clever Python programmers have created [many ways][stackoverflow_url] to create constants beyond those simple approaches.
-Usually, the focus of those efforts is on ratcheting up immutability.
-But achieving truly constant values is somewhat beside the point in Python.
-The real annoyances have always more practical in nature.

-Starting in Python 3.4, the [enum library][enum_url] became available, and it helps a lot:
+Starting in Python 3.4, the [enum library][enum_url] became available:

     from enum import Enum

-    # A simple Enum with values from 1 through N.
-    Pieces = Enum('Pieces', 'KING QUEEN ROOK BISHOP KNIGHT PAWN')

-    # Or an Enum with custom values.
+    Colors = Enum('Colors', 'BLACK WHITE')
-    d = dict(KING = 'king', QUEEN = 'queen', ROOK = 'rook', BISHOP = 'bishop', KNIGHT = 'knight', PAWN = 'pawn')
+    Pieces = Enum('Pieces', dict(KING = 0, QUEEN = 9, ROOK = 5, BISHOP = 3, KNIGHT = 3, PAWN = 1))
-    Pieces = Enum('Pieces', d)

-But even that solution is more than one usually wants.
-We started with the very simple goal of removing magic strings, numbers, and other simple values from the code and grouping those values in meaningful ways.
-But we ended up being forced to deal with an intermediate object that serves almost no purpose.
-Every time you want access to an underlying value, you have to dig down an extra
+Although that library helps a lot, there is one annoyance.
+We started with the simple goal of wrangling magic strings and values, but we end up forced to interact with special `enum` instances:

-level: for example, `Pieces.QUEEN.value` as opposed to just `Pieces.QUEEN`.
-The primitive value (an immutable string) is already constant-enough and robust-enough for the vast majority of use cases.
-Very little is gained by forcing coders to interact with an intermediate `enum` object that was never a goal to begin with.
+    Pieces.QUEEN        # Will this give us the number we want?
+No.
+    Pieces.QUEEN.value  # Dig a level deeper, friend.

+Although there are use cases where such formalism might be desirable, in the vast majority of practical programming situations the intermediate object is just a hassle -- a form of *robustness theater* rather than an actual best practice with concrete benefits.

 #### An easier way

 A better approach is to take inspiration from the excellent [attrs library][attrs_url], which helps Python programmers create *classes without boilerplate*.
-The short-con project provides a small convenience wrapper around [attr.make_class][make_class_url] to create handy vehicles for constants.
+The short-con project does the same for constants by providing a small wrapper around [attr.make_class][make_class_url].

-Attribute names can be supplied in the form of a list, tuple, or space-delimited string.
+Constant names and values can be declared explicitly in two ways:

-    from short_con import constants
+    from short_con import constants, cons

-    NAMES = 'KING QUEEN ROOK BISHOP KNIGHT PAWN' xs = NAMES.split()

-    # All of these do the same thing.
-    Pieces = constants('Pieces', NAMES)
-    Pieces = constants('Pieces', xs)
-    Pieces = constants('Pieces', tuple(xs))
+    # Via a dict.
+    Pieces = constants('Pieces', dict(king = 0, queen = 9, rook = 5, bishop = 3, knight = 3, pawn = 1))

+    # Via kwargs, using the cons() utility function.
+    Pieces = cons('Pieces', king = 0, queen = 9, rook = 5, bishop = 3, knight = 3, pawn = 1)

-By default, `constants()` creates a frozen attrs-based class of the given name and returns an instance of it.
-That instance is immutable enough for most use
+By default, `constants()` and `cons()` create an attrs-based class of the given name and returns a frozen instance of it:
-cases:

     Pieces.QUEEN = 'foobar'   # Fails with attrs.FrozenInstanceError.

-The underlying values are directly accessible -- no need to interact with some bureaucratic object sitting in the middle:
+The underlying values are directly accessible -- no need to interact with some bureaucratic object standing guard in the middle:

     assert Pieces.QUEEN == 'QUEEN'